Amazon Advertising Bible: ins and outs from a PPC evangelist

 Remember not to place in the same ad group products belonging to different product categories.

-For example, if you are sponsoring eyeliner pencils and pencil sharpeners, place the two categories of products in two different ad groups.
+For example, if you are sponsoring eyeliner pencils and pencil sharpeners, place the two categories of products in two different campaigns.

 In this way, Amazon AI will be more accurate in delivering the ad and you will be able to better optimize the campaign.

-Another common mistake is to limit the dynamic bid.
+Another common mistake is to adjust bids by placements too soon.

 How to optimize an automatic targeting campaign